davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/maine/maine.md

 borders:
   - Atlantic Ocean
   - Canada
+  - New Brunswick
   - New Hampshire
+  - Quebec
-down the coast: "New Hampshire"
+down the coast: New Hampshire
 type: state
 tags:
   - state